Joiry/HSL_Carp/Shell_Intro_01.md

 A lot of modern terminal applications color different file types, so `-F` isn't as essential as it once was, but it can still be useful.

+The options to Unix commands are specified with a `-`, or `--` for more complex options, which makes them slightly different than the regular arguments to a command, such as the location you want to go with the `cd` command.

 `ls` has lots of other options.
 To find out what they are, we can use the `man` command, which was shortened from *manual*.